pinglu85/algoExpert/tournament-winner.md

 ### Improved Approach - O(n) time | O(k) space, where n is the number of competitions and k is the number of teams.

+I can solve the problem in one loop.
 Instead of iterating through the hash table to find the team that has the most number of points, I can keep track of the best team and the best score while traversing the `competitions` array.

 ### Improved Solution